fatema-maitham/Unfinished-mystery/README.md

 - Escape each level before the loop ends
 - Solve interconnected puzzle chains
 - Discover hidden clues
-- Understand each character’s story
+- Understand each character's story
 - Progress using knowledge from previous loops

 ---